Tuberculosis on Campus: What You Need to Know

 In June of 2017, UW and Public Health – Seattle & King County (PHSKC) were notified that a person at the University of Washington’s Seattle campus was diagnosed with active tuberculosis (TB).
 This person is hospitalized and receiving treatment.

 Public Health is working with UW to determine who may have been exposed, notify anyone affected, test those who were exposed for possible infection, and provide guidance and information to the UW community.

-A total 121 people have been identified as having had prolonged contact with the individual and are being tested.
-All of these have been notified of their possible exposure with this letter.
+About 150 people have been identified as having had contact with the individual and are being tested.
+All of these have been notified of their possible exposure with the letter linked to here.
 Testing includes having either a TB skin test or a blood test.
 The skin test is then read 48-72 hours later.

 What is tuberculosis?

 Tuberculosis is a disease caused by a germ that is spread through the air.
 TB is not easily passed from person to person.
 It takes repeated and prolonged exposure in an indoor space to become infected.

 There are two types of TB: latent and active.
 For most people (90%), TB remains dormant in the body and cannot be passed to anyone else – this is called latent tuberculosis.
 The remaining 10% develop active tuberculosis, a very serious illness if left untreated.